lyteword/chspurgeon-tod/volume-1/psalm-18.md

 skill.

-## "So the great master drew the mighty bow,
+So the great master drew the mighty bow,

 And drew with ease.
 One hand aloft display'd